 Rodeos, concerts, horse racing, sports tournaments, conventions, and equestrian competitions are hosted at the Canyon Country Complex, the city’s new event center.
 This state of the art, Triple C Arena is located just off scenic highway 89.

 July 24th is one of the town’s biggest celebrations.
-As the rest of the State pays tribute to the settling of the Pioneers in Utah with an annual parade and fireworks, Panquitch commemorates this historic “homecoming” with reunions (family and class), a community breakfast, pit barbeque dinner, races, games, rodeo, and a city dance.
+As the rest of the state pays tribute to the settling of the pioneers in Utah with an annual parade and fireworks, Panquitch commemorates this historic “homecoming” with reunions (family and class), a community breakfast, pit barbeque dinner, races, games, rodeo, and a city dance.

 For those desiring a more personal tribute to the early settlers of Panquitch, a historic cemetery awaits visitors just two miles east of the town on Highway 89.
 This hauntingly beautiful burial ground hosts tombstones dated as early as 1870.

-Although small and relatively unknown to the larger world, the town of Panquitch still quietly bustles with its own city affairs, offering plenty conveniences for its ever-growing tourism.
+Although small and relatively unknown to the larger world, the town of Panquitch still quietly bustles with its own city affairs, offering plenty of conveniences for its ever-growing tourism.
 Hosting fourteen motels, four restaurants, three fast food stores, five gas stations, three gas and convenience stores, a fabric store, two grocery stores, two hardware stores, a hospital and clinic, real estate offices, two Indian crafts stores, and a Daughters of Utah Pioneers Museum, this vibrant community still thrives.